blcxtranslations/blcx/_translated/chapter-0027.md

 H took out an ordinary book from his storage ring, it wasn't very eye catching, all of it was handwritten, and did not seem to have much value, but it seemed important to Lin Xuan.

-These were his notes, hand written personally by Lin Xuan over these three years.
+These were his notes, handwritten personally by Lin Xuan over these three years.

 Because he had no spiritual roots, Lin Xuan's cultivation speed could not keep up with his peers, without enough spiritual power for support, he could only be envious of the various techniques that were taught.
 If it was someone else, they would have long ago became disheartened, and would stop going to the Young Hawks pavilion to get ridiculed.
 But Lin Xuan did not do that, not only did he go to every single session on time, but he also carefully took notes, be it rain or shine.